edoardoramalli/COVID-19-Visualizer/README.md

 |Vietnam	|Zambia	|Zimbabwe|||||||

 ### Reference
-The visualizer uses the datat of https://github.com/CSSEGISandData/COVID-19
+The visualizer uses the data from https://github.com/CSSEGISandData/COVID-19